-11.0 RADIOLOGICAL SCAN SURVEY
+11.0 RADIOLOGICAL SCAN SURVEYS

-11.1 Radiological Survey
+11.1 Radiological Surveys

-Using the above survey system and a forward scanning speed of 18 inches per second a high density scan survey will be conducted over the area identified in Figure 3.
+Using the survey system described in Section 10 above and a forward scanning speed of 18 inches per second, with the detector(s) 4 inches from the surface, the Navy is prepared to conduct a high density scan survey over the area identified in Figure 3.
 This area covers approximately 10 acres.
-Including a scoping survey and the final status survey, approximately 1,000,000 one-second-scan data points will be taken.
-This equates to approximately five data points per square foot.

-The Navy is optimist that the survey area can be further reduced in size if the exact linesof-fire can be identified.
+However, the Navy is optimist that the survey area can be further reduced in size if the exact lines-of-fire can be identified.
 The survey would then be concentrated on precise paths and potentially reduce the survey area from 10 acres to approximately 1.5 acres.